-In order to keep printing process as low as possible, we need to review the errors before a reimbursement can be made.
-This allows us to identify and correct issue quickly and identify and explain any user mistakes that might have been made.
+To ensure problems with the printing system are found and addressed, we need to review misprints before a reimbursement can be made.
+This allows us to identify and correct issues quickly and identify and explain any user mistakes that might have been made.

 - You have 30 days to report to the Advanced Technology staff a printing error.
-A printing correction WILL NOT be made after 30 days from the time the error occurred
+No refunds will be made after 30 days from the date the print was released.

 - If there is a dispute with what was reimbursed, then a final decision will be made by the Director of Advanced Technology.